Are Fiskars Axes Any Good? (explained with pics)

 The number one reason I often recommend Fiskars axes is that you don’t have to do much maintenance.

 To maintain your Fiskars axe just clean the blade with oil (like WD40) after use, and sharpen as needed.
-Wood-handled axes require extra care like oiling, proper storage but the Fiskars nylon handle makes these axes impervious to temperature and humidity changes.
+Wood-handled axes require extra care like oiling and proper storage, but the Fiskars composite handle makes these axes impervious to temperature and humidity changes.

 The handle won’t warp or crack, and the head won’t come loose.
 The head also comes coated to prevent rust, but It will wear off with use pretty quickly at the edge, So a bit of oil will keep it rust-free, but I honestly don’t lose sleep if they do get a little rust.